AdelYogurt/Srgt_Optim/README.md

 ## about optimizer

-Surrogate base optimization algorithm(SBOA) is used to solve expensive black-box problem.
+Surrogate Base Optimization Algorithm(SBOA) is used to solve expensive black-box problem.
 Expensive black-box problem is time consume problem.
 The fewer model calls, the better.
 During optimize, number of function to evaluate(NFE) is important.